 By Monica Faulkner and Will Francis

-As our state grapples with workforce issues in Child Protective Services, it’s time to address the workplace environment that has discouraged social workers from applying and working there.
+As our state grapples with workforce issues in CPS, it’s time to address the workplace environment that has discouraged social workers from applying and working there.

 Social workers are licensed professionals who have received specific education from accredited schools.
 These professionals spend years learning and developing their understanding of children and families within the context of their environment.
 Students learn the fundamentals of what drives human behavior and how to approach complex social issues from multiple perspectives.